 Science Policy and Commercialisation

 Science Policy and Commercialisation equips students with an understanding of the social, political and economic drivers of the commercialisation of science.
 It provides core skills for science project managers by developing an understanding of how science moves from the laboratory to the market, and how government policy towards science reinforces and accelerates, or else hinders the commercialisation process.
-It is an elective Group A subject in the Graduate Certificate/Master of Science Management Programme.
-Group A subjects develop skills in science project management by providing insights into the processes and methodologies of science, and the management of science projects.
+This subject develop skills in science project management by providing insights into the processes and methodologies of science, and the management of science projects.

 3. be able to scope strategic solutions for optimal outcomes in science projects or in science policy areas.